-The button in the top-left corner of the Maltego client is called the Application Button (sometimes also called the Globe Icon) and opens the Application Menu.
+The button in the top-left corner of the Maltego Client is called the Application Menu button (sometimes also called the Globe Icon) and it opens the Application Menu.
 The Application Menu will be described in the upcoming sections.

-The buttons to the right of the Application Button are application shortcut buttons and are labelled in the image above.
-The Undo and Redo buttons both include dropdown menu’s, clicking the dropdown will show a list of graph actions that can either be undone or redone depending on which dropdown was selected:
+The buttons to the right of the Application button are application shortcut buttons and are labelled in the image above.
+The Undo and Redo buttons both include dropdown menu’s, clicking the dropdown will display a list of graph actions that can either be undone or redone depending on which dropdown option was selected:

 Hovering over an action will also select all actions before it.

-The Start a Machine button also includes a dropdown menu which shows a list of all the machines that are available in the Maltego client when clicked:
+The Start a Machine button also includes a dropdown menu which displays a list of all the Machines that are available in the Maltego Client when clicked:

-Clicking any one of the machines from the list will open a dialog where the machine's target can be entered after which the machine will run.
+Clicking any one of the Machines from the list will open a dialog where the Machine's target can be entered, following which, the Machine will run.

-The downward facing arrow beneath the new graph button is used to minimize the main ribbon.
-Doing this results in a the following action:
+The downward facing arrow beneath the New graph button is used to minimize or maximize the main ribbon.

-When minimized, clicking each of the tabs in the ribbon will temporary open the ribbon on the clicked tab until you click away.
+When minimized, clicking each of the tabs in the ribbon will temporary open the ribbon on the clicked tab until you click away from it.
 Allowing you to free up screen real estate when dealing with large graphs.